paultopia/gobbledygook/content/lessons/network_requests.md

 So my next few lines of code would be:

 ```
-scotusresponse = requests.get("https://www.courtlistener.com/api/rest/v3/courts/scotus/", headers=headers}
+scotusresponse = requests.get("https://www.courtlistener.com/api/rest/v3/courts/scotus/", headers=my_headers}
 print(scotusresponse.json()["start_date"])
 ```

+And that would (assuming my untested code is correct) give me the answer I wanted.
+Try it yourself!

 #### JSON format

+You'll notice that `scotusresponse.json` call in the code above.
+What's that?

+JSON is a plain-text data format that is very popular on the internet.
+If you look at a JSON file, it looks like a bunch of nested Python lists and dictionaries---and that's because that's basically what it is.
+Actually, it's almost identical to the syntax for the JavaScript equivalent of lists and dictionaries, because it's derived from JavaScript (JSON stands for JavaScript Object Notation).
+For the most part, if you want to write Python lists and dictionaries to disk, you'll want to use JSON format.

+There's a built-in Python library called, unsurprisingly, "json" that has has functionality to read and write JSON files from disk or from strings in memory.
+But if you receive data from the network in JSON format using Requests, you can call the `.json()` method on the response that you receive, and it'll kindly parse the JSON for you. ("Parse" means turn it from its representation as a JSON-formatted string into ordinary Python lists and dictionaries.)

+So, when you call the courts endpoint, Courtlistener sends back data in JSON format by default.
+So calling the `.json()` method will turn that into a Python dict, and then, by looking at the documentation, we can see that the `start_date` key is the right one to look for in that dict to get the information we need---and there it is!

+That's a lot to absorb right now---don't worry, we'll get some more practice with fetching data using code in class.

 ### Further information

-The most comprehensive and reliable source of information on all things HTTP is the Mozilla Developer's Network (MDN); further details on most of the information here can be found on [their page on HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP).
+- The most comprehensive and reliable source of information on all things HTTP is the Mozilla Developer's Network (MDN); further details on most of the information here can be found on [their page on HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP).

+- To learn more about Python's built-in JSON library, you can use the [PYMOTW page on the subject](https://pymotw.com/3/json/).